The hardware I use

 - Dropbox – Cloud storage and syncing software to ensure I can access everything everywhere.

 - IFTTT and Buffer – To automate as much as possible.
 Between them they handle a lot of the seemingly clever things in my digital life, and explain why I seem to be able to post to social media sites at times when I appear to be elsewhere.

-- Virtualbox – Because no-one needs as many physical computers as I had before virtualisation was a thing (although thinking about it, I hardly use this now – probably as a result of my change of role).
+- Virtualbox – Because no-one needs as many physical computers as I had before virtualisation was a thing.

 My dream setup